 “The core essence of evil is preferring anything more than God.”

 The core essence of evil is preferring anything more than God, loving anything not for God’s sake.
 Evil is an act of preferring.
 Where there is no will, no volition, there is no evil.
 Evil is a function of willing — Satan willing, demons willing, humans willing.
 It is not a function of stuff — it is a function of willing.
 Evil is always defined in the Bible with reference to willing in regard to God.
 God is the supreme value in the universe, and therefore, evil is defined with reference to this ultimate reality, ultimate value, ultimate treasure.
 Failing to value the ultimately valuable appropriately is evil.
 That is what evil is.

-Now here is a text.
-Jeremiah 2:13: “My people have committed two great evils.”
-Number one, “they have forsaken me the fountain of living waters.”
-Number two, “they have hewed out for themselves cis-terns, broken cisterns that can hold no water.”
+Here is a text — Jeremiah 2:13: “My people have committed two evils.”
+First, “They have forsaken me, the fountain of living waters.”
+Second, “[They have] hewed out cisterns for themselves, broken cisterns that can hold no water.”
 So what is evil according to Jeremiah 2:13?
-It is prefer-ring broken cisterns to God.
+It is preferring broken cisterns to God.
 That is what evil is.
 Preferring anything to God.
-Because anything meas-ured against God is a broken cistern.
+Because anything measured against God is a broken cistern.
 God is the fountain of living waters.

-So we start with God.
+We start with God.
 He is good.
-Yes.
-He is good.
 By what standard is he good?
 By himself, by his own value.
-So God’s moral goodness is always acting in harmony with his infinite value and, therefore, our good is acting in harmony with his infinite value, or, the essence of evil is feeling or thinking or speaking in any way at all that would make God treat God as though he were not supremely valuable.
+God’s moral goodness consists in always acting in harmony with his infinite value.
+Therefore, our goodness consists in acting in harmony with his infinite value.
+The essence of evil is feeling or thinking or speaking in any way at all that would treat God as though he were not supremely valuable.